Make Your Healing A Priority

 - It is easy to get caught up in the sugar time season.
 Be conscious of what kind of sugar and how much you are eating, nibble consciously!

-- Pay attention to who and what effects your breath
+- Pay attention to who and what affects your breath

 - Breathe less, relax and be present to the true pleasures of the season-family, friends, the bounty of our lives and how good it feels to be on the path to better health!